-- 13. Those provided free of charge by any governmental unit, except where this exclusion is prohibited by law; - 14.
-Those for which the member would have no obligation to pay in the absence of this or any similar coverage; - 15.
-Those which are for specialized procedures and techniques; - 16.
-Those performed by a dentist who is compensated by a facility for similar covered services performed for members; - 17.
-Duplicate, provisional and temporary devices, appliances, and services; - 18.
-Plaque control programs, oral hygiene instruction - 19.
-Services to alter vertical dimension and/or restore or maintain the occlusion.
-Such procedures include, but are not limited to, equilibration, periodontal splinting, full mouth rehabilitation, and restoration for misalignment of teeth; - 20.
-Gold foil restorations: - 21.
-Treatment or services for injuries resulting from the maintenance or use of a motor vehicle if such treatment or service is paid or payable under a plan or policy of motor vehicle insurance, including a certified self-insurance plan; - 22.
-Hospital costs or any additional fees that the dentist or hospital charges for treatment at the hospital (inpatient or outpatient); - 23.
-Charges by the provider for completing dental forms; - 24.
-Adjustment of a denture or bridgework which is made within 6 months after installation by the same Dentist who installed it; - 25.
-Use of material or home health aids to prevent decay, such as toothpaste, fluoride gels, dental floss and teeth whiteners; - 26.
-Cone Beam Imaging and Cone Beam MRI procedures; - 27.
-Sealants for teeth other than permanent molars; - 28.
-Precision attachments, personalization, precious metal bases and other specialized techniques; - 29.
-Replacement of dentures that have been lost, stolen or misplaced; - 30.
-Orthodontic care for dependent children age 19 and over; - 31.
-Repair of damaged orthodontic appliances; - 32.
-Replacement of lost or missing appliances; - 33.
-Fabrication of athletic mouth guard; - 34.
-Internal and external bleaching; - 35.
-Nitrous oxide: - 36.
-Oral sedation: - 37.
-Topical medicament center - 38.
-Bone grafts when done in connection with extractions, apicoetomies or non-covered/non eligible implants. - 39.
-When two or more services are submitted and the services are considered part of the same service to one another the Plan will pay the most comprehensive service (the service that includes the other non-benefited service). - 40.
-When two or more services are submitted on the same day and the services are considered mutually exclusive (when one service contradicts the need for the other service), the Plan will pay for the service that represents the final treatment as determined by MetLife. - 41.
-All out of network services listed in Section 5 are subject to the usual and customary maximum allowable fee charges..
-The member is responsible for all remaining charges that exceed the allowable maximum.
+- 12. Those services provided free of charge by any governmental unit are excluded, except where this exclusion is prohibited by law; - 13.
+Those services for which the member would have no obligation to pay in the absence of this or any similar coverage are excluded. - 14.
+Those services which are for specialized procedures and techniques are excluded. - 15.
+Those services performed by a dentist who is compensated by a facility for similar covered services performed for members are excluded. - 16.
+Duplicate, provisional and temporary devices, appliances, and services are excluded. - 17.
+Plaque control programs and oral hygiene instruction are excluded. - 18.
+Services to alter vertical dimension and/or restore or maintain the occlusion are excluded.
+Such procedures include, but are not limited to, equilibration, periodontal splinting, full mouth rehabilitation, and restoration for misalignment of teeth; - 19.
+Gold foil restorations are excluded. - 20.
+Treatment or services for injuries resulting from the maintenance or use of a motor vehicle are excluded if such treatment or service is paid or payable under a plan or policy of motor vehicle insurance, including a certified self-insurance plan. - 21.
+Hospital costs or any additional fees that the dentist or Hospital charges for treatment at the Hospital (inpatient or outpatient) are excluded. - 22.
+Charges by the provider for completing dental forms are excluded. - 23.
+Adjustment of a denture or bridgework which is made within 6 months after installation by the same Dentist who installed it are excluded. - 24.
+Use of material or home health aides to prevent decay, such as toothpaste, fluoride gels, dental floss and teeth whiteners are excluded. - 25.
+Cone Beam Imaging and Cone Beam MRI procedures are excluded. - 26.
+Sealants for teeth other than permanent molars are excluded. - 27.
+Precision attachments, personalization, precious metal bases and other specialized techniques are excluded. - 28.
+Replacement of dentures that have been lost, stolen or misplaced is excluded. - 29.
+Orthodontic care for dependent children age 19 and over is excluded. - 30.
+Repair of damaged orthodontic appliances is excluded. - 31.
+Replacement of lost or missing appliances is excluded. - 32.
+Fabrication of athletic mouth guard is excluded. - 33.
+Internal and external bleaching is excluded. - 34.
+Oral sedation is excluded. - 35.
+Topical medicament center is excluded.

+- 36. Bone grafts are excluded when done in connection with extractions, apicoetomies or non-covered/non-eligible implants. - 37.
+When two or more services are submitted and the services are considered part of the same service to one another the Plan will pay the most comprehensive service (the service that includes the other non-benefited service). - 38.
+When two or more services are submitted on the same day and the services are considered mutually exclusive (when one service contradicts the need for the other service), the Plan will pay for the service that represents the final treatment as determined by Hometown Health or its delegate. - 39.
+Costs for Out-of-Network Covered Services that exceed the Allowable Amount are excluded.